omniroot/yui-uikit/README.md

 ## Todo

+- Todo:

+  - [ ] add the ID to the popup component, do a check (if the popup is already open) to avoid 2 or more open popups

-- 0.2.2 version:
+- 0.3.0 version:
-  - [x] Now button use inherit font
-  - [x] Rewrite Popup component
-  - [x] Update Readme
   - [x] add BaseComponent Type
+  - [x] add relative width nad height from content size
+  - [x] add onClick animation in Button
+  - [ ] add notification (alert) component
-  - [x] Update preview for Popup
+  - [x] Refactoring Popup component
+  - [x] Rename titleSlot to title in modal component
+  - [x] fix button font, now it use inherit font
   - [x] fix button width
   - [x] fix position for popup
-  - [x] add relative width nad height from content size

 ## Changelog